stephcole/Project-Wiki/Creating-Your-App.md

 - Restful API interface
     - A Restful API is an internet service that returns usually JSON responses based on url/http queries.
 This is a commonly used element in web services.
-    - You'll add in a page for information from an API related in some way to the item your collection.
-Note that in the Footy Demo, the collection item is soccer jerseys, and the API gets soccer scores, so it doesn't need to be the exact same element.
+    - You'll add in a page for information from an API related in some way to the item your collection..
     - When picking an API you are looking for something that is:
         - Free to use
         - Allows non-commercial apps to integrate it (or doesn't require you to register your app at all)